toptensoftware/moe-js/readme.md

 {{/each}}
 ```

-You can also specify a variable name for the item.
+You can also specify a name for the loop variable.
 This can be handy when working with nested loops.

 ```html
 {{#each u in model.Users}}